 Eddie Money, 'Two Tickets to Paradise' singer, dies at 70

-A publicist for Eddie Money said the rock star has died after he recently announced he had stage 4 esophageal cancer.
+Eddie Money, who left behind a career as a New York police officer to become one of the top-selling rock stars of the 1970s and '80s, with hits like "Two Tickets to Paradise" and "Take Me Home Tonight," has died.
 He was 70.

-Cindy Ronzoni provided a statement from the family and said Money died Friday morning in Los Angeles.
+Publicist Cindy Ronzoni provided a statement from the family and said Money died Friday morning in Los Angeles.
+Money had recently announced that he had advanced cancer.

-The husky-voiced, blue collar performer was known for such hits as "Two Tickets to Paradise" and "Take Me Home Tonight."
-In 1987, he received a best rock vocal Grammy nomination for "Take Me Home Tonight," which featured a cameo from Ronnie Spector.
+In 1987, the husky-voiced, blue collar performer received a best rock vocal Grammy nomination for "Take Me Home Tonight," which featured a cameo from Ronnie Spector.

 "It is with heavy hearts that we say goodbye to our loving husband and father," the statement said.
 "It's so hard to imagine our world without him, however he will live on forever through his music."